Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 .. note::

-   In our example we have chosen to name the event after the transition that issues the event, but any name can be chosen.
-However, it is recommended that you name the events in a way that makes it easy to see which part of the code issued the event.
+   In our example we have chosen to name the event after the transition that emits the event, but any name can be chosen.
+However, it is recommended that you name the events in a way that makes it easy to see which part of the code emitted the event.